morpho-matters/morpho/README.md

 - numpy
 - mpmath

-You should be able to obtain these with the following pip commands:
+You should be able to obtain these with the following pip3 commands:

-- pip install pyglet
+- pip3 install pyglet
-- pip install numpy
+- pip3 install numpy
-- pip install mpmath
+- pip3 install mpmath

 -=How to Use=-